 Player and Coach Movement and Their Impact on Fantasy Football

-Detroit remedied the problem with the addition of Nate Burleson in the off-season, and we are banking on Johnson performing like the stud that he is this year.
-As for Burleson, he should also benefit from less attention from opposing defenses as they focus on stopping Megatron.
-You also CAN NOT underestimate the value of an entire off season of getting to work with his new up and coming QB.
-They're timing will only get better and better every practice, so they already know each other much better than any time last year, and that will only continue.
+You also CAN NOT underestimate the value of an entire off season of getting to work with his new up and coming QB or a new Offensive Line.
+Their timing will only get better and better every practice, so they already know each other much better than any time last year, and that will only continue.

 This is actually an important aspect of analyzing any player who came to a new team last year.
 It's not easy to learn a new offense and get used to new team members right away.
 That goes for rookie and veterans.
 You will often see a 2nd year player explode onto the scene after taking a full year to adjust to the intricacies of the NFL game and lifestyle.

 You will often even see veteran free agents needing a year to adjust to new teammates and a new offense, so look for guys who were big name free agents last year, but perhaps underperformed so may be undervalued with another full off season on the new team..

 Players leaving town could also make an impact on their former team.
 Matt Forte left Chicago for New York, which opens the door for second year pro Jeremy Langford to shine as the Bears' featured running back.
 Speaking of the Jets, look for wide receivers to get a bit less attention with Matt Forte's ability to catch passes out of the backfield.